Pankaj Chandak

 Pankaj Chandak is an Indian-born British surgeon who made innovations in the use of 3D printing in paediatric kidney transplant surgery.
 He has also undertaken work in education, public engagement, presenting demonstrations, and acting in The Crown television series.
 He graduated from Guy's and St Thomas' University of London medical school and was an anatomy demonstrator under Professor Harold Ellis CBE.

-He holds an Honorary Fellowship of The Royal Asiatic Society of Great Britain and Ireland (FRAS) and has won a number of scientific and surgical awards, including the Royal College of Surgeons of England Lister Essay Prize and Medal, The Royal College of Surgeons and Worshipful Company of Cutlers Medal, and The Royal Society of Medicine's Norman Tanner Medal.
+He holds an Honorary Fellowship of The Royal Asiatic Society of Great Britain and Ireland (FRAS) and has won a number of scientific and surgical awards, including the Royal College of Surgeons of England (RCSE) Lister Essay Prize and Medal, The Royal College of Surgeons and Worshipful Company of Cutlers Medal, and The Royal Society of Medicine's Norman Tanner Medal.

 Early life and education

 Pankaj Chandak was born in Akola, India to a Marwari family and moved to the United Kingdom as a child.
 He received a Corporation of London Scholarship to City of London School, which he attended from 1993 to 1995.
 His form tutor was Dr Cook.
 He earned a BSc(Hons) and MBBS from Guy's, King's, and St Thomas' Medical School in 2001, and is noted to have gained M.R.C.S.Eng, FRAS, and FLS (Fellow of the Linnean Society).

 As a student, he worked on the clinicopathological correlation in paediatric cerebral malaria under Dr Richard Carr and Professor Terrie Taylor in African children, and presented at the 48th Annual Meeting of the American Society of Tropical Medicine and Hygiene, Washington, 1999.